Auchentiber: Mineral wells and the source of the Chapel Burn

 Paterson (1866) states that there is a mineral spring near Stewarton, called the Bloak Well.
 Robinson gives the Scot's word 'blout' as meaning the 'eruption of fluid' or a place that is soft or wet.
 Both meanings would fit in this context.
 Blout and Bloak are very similar words, with a Bloak Moss not very far.

 A well recorded as Bloak Well was first discovered in 1800, around 1826 or 1810, by the fact that pigeons from Lainshaw House and the neighbouring parishes flocked here to drink.

 Mr. Cunningham of Lainshaw built a handsome house over the well in 1833 and appointed a keeper to take care of it as the mineral water was of some value owing to healing properties attributed to it.
 The well was located in the middle of the kitchen.
-This is now known at 'Salt Well', lying next to the Glazert.
+This is now known as 'Saltwells Cottage', lying next to the Glazert.